tomeshnet/p2p-internet-workshop/module-3.md

 Learn to establish wireless links between nodes and manipulate the nodes' radio properties.
 * Understand the roll that frequency, bands, bandwidth and SSIDs play in a wireless mesh
 * Allow opportunity for students to tinker with the radios and create a mesh
-* Discover first hand real-world problems on growing the mesh
+* Discover first hand real-world problems with growing the mesh

 ### Materials